selendra/selendra-wiki/docs/learn/learn-SEL.md

 ## What is SEL?

-DOT is the native token of the Selendra network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.
+`SEL` is the native token of the Selendra network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

 ### The Planck Unit

-The smallest unit for the account balance on Substrate based blockchains (Polkadot, Kusama, etc.) is Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
+The smallest unit for the account balance on Substrate based blockchains (Selendra, etc.) is Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
 You can compare SEL's Planck to BTC's Satoshi or ETH's Gwei.
-Polkadot's native token SEL equals to 10<sup>10</sup> Planck and Kusama's native token KSM equals to 10<sup>12</sup> Planck.
+Selendra's native token SEL equals to 10<sup>10</sup> Planck.

 ### Selendra